 The wealth of a nation lies in its people – their commitment to country and community, their willingness to strive and persevere, their ability to think, achieve and excel.
 Our future depends on the continuous renewal and regeneration of our leadership and citizenry, building upon the experience of the past, learning from the circumstances of the present, and preparing for the challenges of the future.
-How we bring up our young at home and teach them in school will shape Singapore in the next generation.
+How we raise our young at home and teach them in school will shape Singapore in the next generation.

 The mission of MOE is to mould the future of the nation by moulding the people who will determine the future of the nation.
-The Service will provide our children with a balanced and well-rounded education, develop them to their full potential, and nurture them into good citizens, conscious of their responsibilities to family, society and country.
+MOE will provide our children with a balanced and well-rounded education, develop them to their full potential, and nurture them into good citizens, conscious of their responsibilities to family, community and country.

 MOE’s vision of "Thinking Schools, Learning Nation" (TSLN) was first announced by then Prime Minister Goh Chok Tong in 1997.

 This vision describes a nation of thinking and committed citizens capable of meeting future challenges, and an education system geared to the needs of the 21st century.

 Thinking schools will be learning organisations in every sense, constantly challenging assumptions, and seeking better ways of doing things through participation, creativity and innovation.
 Thinking Schools will be the cradle of thinking students as well as thinking adults and this spirit of learning should accompany our students even after they leave school.